Wittgenstein (film): Reception

 Critical reception for the film has been generally positive and the movie holds a rating of 83% on Rotten Tomatoes, based on 6 reviews.
 Derek Elley of Variety described it as an "immaculately lensed, intellectual joke" with a "gay subtext".

 It opened the London Lesbian and Gay Film Festival and grossed a house record £7,210 in its first 3 days at the ICA in London.
+It grossed £25,000 in the UK.
+In the United States it grossed $40,029.